 The global retailer Amazon masters artificial intelligence and machine learning for demand forecasting.
 The company’s tech team ensures accurate prediction results thanks to the combination of deep learning, image recognition, and natural language processing that serve as a foundation of generative AI.

-With demand forecasting done by examining vast amounts of historical sales data, Amazon spots intricate trends, derives meaning from product photos, and examines user reviews.
+With demand forecasting done by examining vast amounts of historical data on sales, Amazon spots intricate trends, derives meaning from product photos, and examines user reviews.
+Analyzing historical data is crucial for predicting future trends and improving the accuracy of AI-driven forecasts.
 Such an approach helps to avoid overstocking or stockouts, product waste, and improve inventory management overall.
+AI-powered solutions help manage inventory by automating restocking and reducing human error, which streamlines inventory control and enhances supply chain efficiency.
+AI can help businesses reduce inventory costs by up to 75% through better forecasting.
 In addition, Amazon is investigating the use of deep reinforcement learning (DRL) for supply chain management optimization based on the aforementioned demand forecasting.

 Customization of Products to Meet Specific Needs